Discover more resources

 Research summary

-Prepared by AIFSThis December 2024 and January 2025 research summary provides a selection of recently released papers, systematic reviews, and meta-analyses related to infant and child mental health.
+Prepared by AIFSThe November 2025 research summary provides a selection of recently released papers, systematic reviews, and meta-analyses related to infant and child mental health.
 Each summary includes an introductory overview of the content for the month, followed by a list of selected articles.
-Each article is accompanied by a brief synopsis which presents the key messages and highlights.
-Links to abstracts, full-text articles and related resources, where available, are provided.
+Each article is accompanied by a brief synopsis that presents the key messages and highlights.
+Links to abstracts, full-text articles and related resources, where available, are provided. -